jgehrcke/gipc/docs/challenges.rst

 happening.
 Also, libev event loop destruction disables inherited libev watchers and associated callbacks from firing.
-After all, this technique effectively disables all inherited gevent and libev magic without the need to deconstruct or kill greenlets or watchers one by one (this indeed accumulates uncollectable garbage for every newly generated process generation in the hierarchy, and an application using gipc should not grow the hierarchy arbitrarily deep over time).
+After all, this technique effectively disables all inherited gevent and libev magic without the need to deconstruct or kill greenlets or watchers one by one.
+Is that a memory leak?
+This indeed accumulates a little bit of uncollectable garbage for every newly generated process generation in the hierarchy.
+However, this should only be a problem when the application grows the process hierarchy arbitrarily deep over time, i.e. when a child process starts a child process which starts a child proces, ..., in an unbounded fashion.
+If you don't do that it's fine.

-On POSIX-compliant systems, gipc entirely avoids multiprocessing's child monitoring implementation (which is based on the class of ``wait`` system calls) and instead uses libev's wonderful child watcher system (based on SIGCHLD signal transmission), enabling gevent-cooperative waiting for child process termination
+On POSIX-compliant systems gipc entirely avoids multiprocessing's child monitoring implementation (which is based on the class of ``wait`` system calls) and instead uses libev's wonderful child watcher system (based on SIGCHLD signal transmission), enabling gevent-cooperative waiting for child process termination